Jbrich95/pinnEV/README.md

-#  Partially-Interpretable Neural Networks for modelling of Extreme Values
+#  Partially-Interpretable Neural Networks for modelling Extreme Values
 Methodology for fitting marginal extreme value (and associated) models using partially-interpretable neural networks.
 Networks are trained using the [R interface to Keras](https://cloud.r-project.org/web/packages/keras/index.html) with custom loss functions taken to be penalised versions of the negative log-likelihood for associated models.
 For full details on the partially-interpertable deep-learning framework for extreme value analysis, see  Richards, J., Huser, R. <i>High-dimensional extreme quantile regression using partially-interpretable neural networks: With application to U.S. wildfires</i> (2022).

 ## Implemented models